Models and Classes in Incan¶

 Only class supports extends |

-Coming from Python or Rust?
+Coming from Rust?

 Both model and class compile to Rust structs + impls.
+The difference is semantic:

-In practice, this is still “zero-cost”: choose model vs class for clarity and API design, not for performance.
+In practice, this is still "zero-cost": choose model vs class for clarity and API design, not performance.

 Why no struct keyword?

-Incan uses model instead because:
+Incan uses model and class instead because:

 - Python familiarity — Python developers know